-18. Monitoring and review
+Monitoring and review

 Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 97 percent - full details of the school's absence levels can be found on the school newsletter, class dojo and the school social media platform.
+The school's attendance target is 97 percent - full details of the school's absence levels can be found on the school website.

 This policy will be reviewed annually by the headteacher.